koenrane/KR-new-site/content/import/maze-solving-agents-add-a-top-right-vector-make-the-agent-go.md

 ## Predictions for algebraically editing LM forward passes

-I have now shared with you the evidence I had available when I [wrote](/understanding-and-controlling-a-maze-solving-policy-network#Speculation-about-the-implications-of-the-cheese-vector) (quote modified for clarity):
+I have now shared with you the evidence I had available when I [wrote](/understanding-and-controlling-a-maze-solving-policy-network#Speculation-about-the-implications-of-the-cheese-vector):

 > [!quote]
 >